University of North Carolina at Chapel Hill student housing: Olde Campus Lower Quad

 Stacy residence hall, built in 1938, is located on Country Club Rd.
-Stacy is co-e and hosts about 90 residents on three floors.
+Stacy is co-ed and hosts about 90 residents on three floors.
 Stacy has corridor-style hallways, two stairwells, a kitchen with an ice machine, a TV room, lounges, and vending machines.
 The building is equipped with smoke detectors, alarms, and central air-conditioning.

 Stacy is named for Marvin Hendrix Stacy (1887–1919), a UNC-Chapel Hill graduate of the class of 1902.
 He also was a professor of mathematics, dean of the College of Arts and Sciences, chairman of the faculty of the university, and president of the university for a year before his death from the influenza pandemic.
 He has a collection in Wilson Library's Southern Historical Collection.